 Do I pick my puppy or do you?

 It’s a joint effort!
 Many of our puppy families can’t come to us to meet the puppies themselves and depend on us to match the best puppy for their needs and lifestyle.
 Even those who do join us for a visit find that they depend on our input and understanding of our puppies to help guide the process.
-Although our puppies are very consistent in temperament and are bred to the breed standard as stated on the AKC website, there are subtle and some not so subtle differences between them.
-We use the Volhard Puppy Aptitude testing done at seven weeks of age to give us more insight into an understanding about each puppy to better match each puppy with the family that they are best suited.
+When the puppies are seven weeks old we combine our weeks of experience with each pup and some of the principles of the Volhard Puppy Aptitude testing to give us more insight into an understanding of each puppy.
+It’s at seven weeks of age when the picking process begins, and it’s time for you to choose your puppy.
 For more on Volhard Puppy Aptitude Testing go here: link